autometrics-dev/autometrics-ts/README.md

   from simple annotations in your code
 - ⚡ Minimal runtime overhead

-Currently Autometrics only works on the server with NodeJS.
-We're looking into extending support for Deno, other runtimes, and the client.

 ## How it works

 The AutometricsTS library consists of two parts:

-- the wrapper and decorator helpers
-- the language service plugin

 #### The wrappers and decorators: